hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 node3
 ```

-The hosts file of each site defines the group `nftables_hosts` and assigns the
+The hosts file of each site defines the group `nftables_hosts` and assigns
-nodes `node1`, `node2` and `node3` to it.
-Thus, the three nodes are defined as
+Nodes 1, 2 and 3 (`node1`, `node2` and `node3`) to it.
+Thus, the three nodes
-firewall host for the playbook.
+are defined as firewall hosts for the playbook.

-TODO: terminology: use host or node or server or reword to firewall (config)?

 The host-specific configuration of the firewall on Node 1 is in the `host_vars`
 of `node1` in each site.
 The configuration for Site 1 and Site 2 is defined as